How to Pick the Right JST Connector for PCB Harness

 1.1 PH Series (2.0 mm pitch)

-PH connectors feature a 2.0 mm pin spacing and compact housing, ideal for signal-level wiring in dense PCBs.
+PH connectors feature a 2.0 mm pin spacing and compact housing, making them ideal for signal-level wiring in densely packed PCBs.
 They carry up to 2 A at AWG 24 and are rated for 100 V AC/DC, with a temperature range of –25 °C to +85 °C.

 1.2 XH Series (2.5 mm pitch)

-With a 2.5 mm pitch, the XH series handles higher currents (3 A at AWG 22) and voltages up to 250 V AC/DC.
+With a 2.5 mm pitch, the XH series can handle higher currents (3 A at AWG 22) and voltages of up to 250 V AC/DC.
 Their robust housing supports operation from –25 °C to +85 °C, making them a workhorse for power and control signals.

 1.3 SM Series (2.5 mm pitch, wire-to-wire)